ibm-cloud-docs/cis/cli/cli-routing.md

    `--colos`                      Analytics of smart-routing latency colos.

-   `-i value, --instance value`   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o value, --output value`     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

-**Output Message**
-  * Analytics Data